Thursday June 06, 2013

 Lois (deflated): I guess so.

 Oh, Lois.
 Where’s our feisty girl from the Fleischer cartoons or the Kirk Alyn serials?
 Or the comic book or comic strip?
-This is part of the tamping down of Lois Lane in the 1950s.
+This is part of the tamping down of Lois Lane.
 She can’t hear the scoop for the wedding bells in her head.
 She promises to love, honor and obey even though there ain’t no ring on that finger.

 So what happens after Superman dispenses with Luke and the mob?
 The escaped mole man returns with two others and a big ray gun, which they train on Luke, who screams in pain until Superman steps between him and the gun.